truboter/meni.client/public/legal/terms.md

 OUR TOTAL LIABILITY TO YOU FOR ANY CLAIMS ARISING OUT OF OR RELATED TO THESE TERMS OR YOUR USE OF THE SERVICE SHALL NOT EXCEED THE GREATER OF (A) THE AMOUNT YOU PAID TO US (IF ANY) IN THE 12 MONTHS BEFORE THE CLAIM AROSE, OR (B) €100 (ONE HUNDRED EUROS).

+#### 9.4.2 Liability for negligence

+Our liability for damages is limited as follows:

+- **Intentional misconduct and gross negligence:** We are fully liable for damages caused by intentional misconduct or gross negligence by us or our legal representatives and agents.

+- **Breach of essential contractual obligations:** For breach of essential contractual obligations (obligations whose fulfillment is necessary for the proper performance of the contract and on which you may reasonably rely), we are liable for damages caused by slight negligence, but only for foreseeable, typically occurring damages.

+- **Slight negligence:** We are not liable for damages caused by slight negligence, except where essential contractual obligations are breached (as described above).

+#### 9.4.3 Exceptions to liability limitations

+The above liability limitations do not apply to:

+- Liability for damages arising from injury to life, body, or health
+- Liability under mandatory product liability laws
+- Liability that cannot be excluded or limited under applicable consumer protection laws
+- Claims based on fraudulent misrepresentation

+#### 9.4.4 Jurisdictional variations

-SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OR LIMITATION OF CERTAIN DAMAGES.
-IN SUCH JURISDICTIONS, OUR LIABILITY IS LIMITED TO THE MAXIMUM EXTENT PERMITTED BY LAW.
+SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OR LIMITATION OF CERTAIN DAMAGES OR WARRANTIES.
+IN SUCH JURISDICTIONS, OUR LIABILITY AND WARRANTIES ARE LIMITED TO THE MAXIMUM EXTENT PERMITTED BY LAW.

+If you are a consumer in the EU/EEA, UK, or other jurisdictions with mandatory consumer protection laws, nothing in these Terms affects your statutory rights that cannot be waived or limited by contract.

-### 9.4 Indemnification
+### 9.5 Indemnification

 You agree to indemnify, defend, and hold harmless meni.ge and our affiliates, officers, directors, employees, and agents from and against any claims, liabilities, damages, losses, costs, or expenses (including reasonable legal fees) arising out of or related to: